bruvzg/godot_tl/docs/source/getting_started/font_substitution.rst

 Use `ISO 639-1 <https://en.wikipedia.org/wiki/ISO_639-1>`_ codes for the language names, and `ISO 15924 <https://en.wikipedia.org/wiki/ISO_15924>`_ for the script names.

 Substitution lists have following priority: `Language`, `Script`, `Main List`.
-Providing script and language information is not required, but can improve shaping speed if large number of fonts used.
+Providing script and language information is not required, module will try to detect script (but not the language) automatically, but detection is not always successful and correct.
+Manual config can improve shaping speed if large number of fonts used.

 .. image:: img/font_inspector.png